exoad/usaco_mashups/README.md

+!!!
+READ THE LICENSE BEFORE YOU DO ANYTHING !!!

 # Pregenerated Data

 If you do not wish to run the Scraper, you may use the scraped data that I have generated in